flusio/Flus/docs/localization.md

 # How is the localization managed

-To localize flusio, I use the “old-but-still-good” [`gettext()` function](https://www.php.net/manual/function.gettext) which is aliased by `_()` (you might have seen it from time to time).
+To localize Flus, I use the “old-but-still-good” [`gettext()` function](https://www.php.net/manual/function.gettext) which is aliased by `_()` (you might have seen it from time to time).

 Gettext allows me to write the code in full English (instead of some sort of key string).
 It means that I can write directly, for instance `<?= _('Login') ?>` instead of `<?= _('loginPage.form.submit') ?>` for a submit button in a login form.
-It also means English is the default language of flusio.
+It also means English is the default language of Flus.

 For the other languages (only French at the moment), the locale files are placed under the [`locales/` folder](/locales/).
 Each language defines at